superReal/srbreakpoints/README.md

 );
 ```

-*Note that the debug mode is not intended for a production environment.*
+*Note that the debug mode is not intended for a productive environment.*